 High testosterone levels are associated with alpha male behaviour, thus when someone takes steroids they are more likely to express dominance, confidence and assertiveness.

-This may be more easily observable in introverted or shy individuals, who may now come out of their shell.
+This may be more easily observable in introverted or shy individuals, who may now come out of their shells.

 However, this effect may only be short-lived, as testosterone levels crash post-cycle; leaving a person with low T levels for several weeks or months following.

-Such fluctuations in this male hormone is a contributor to steroid addiction/dependence; as much from a psychological perspective, than a physiological one.
+Such fluctuations in this male hormone can contribute to steroid addiction/dependence; as much from a psychological perspective, than a physiological one.